Cause: Protozoan Giardia lamblia, also known as G. intestinalis or G. duodenalis.

 Legal Reporting Requirements

-- Health care facilities: notifiable to local health jurisdiction within 3 business days.
+- Health care providers and Health care facilities: notifiable to local health jurisdiction within 3 business days.

-- Laboratories: Giardia lamblia notifiable to local health jurisdiction within 2 business days.
-Specimen submission is on request only.
+- Laboratories: notifiable to local health jurisdiction within 2 business days; submission on request – within 2 business days.

 - Local health jurisdictions: notifiable to the Washington State Department of Health Office of Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.